Why It Works

 There are variations on how to make the stock.
 The simplest method is to boil anchovies in water for ten minutes, then drain the liquid and discard the anchovies.
 You'll get a pure and clean-tasting broth that provides plenty of fishy flavor, though not a lot of depth.
 Another common stock includes kelp, the same kind used in making dashi.
 You simmer the kelp along with the anchovies for ten minutes; drain, then discard the anchovies.
 For even more depth, some recipes for anchovy include cubes of daikon in addition to the fish and seaweed, which is a great option if you happen to have daikon and want to eat the cubes afterward.

 "By the end, you'll have a seafood broth that's light in body but fairly complex in taste."

-Bring the water to boil in pot over high heat.
-Reduce heat to medium high and add anchovies.
-Boil anchovies in water for ten minutes, then drain liquid into container and discard anchovies.
+Bring water to a boil in a pot over high heat.
+Reduce heat to medium-high and add anchovies.
+Boil anchovies in water for 10 minutes, then drain liquid into container and discard anchovies.
 Use immediately, or refrigerate and use within 3 days for maximum freshness.